Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Bounding deviations from quantum theory in the shape of the state and effect spaces

 The Clauser, Horne, Shimony and Holt (CHSH) inequality~\cite{clauser69} is the standard example.
 A pair of systems are prepared together according to a preparation procedure $P^{AB}$, then one is sent to Alice and the other is sent to Bob.
 At each wing of the experiment, the system is subjected to one of two binary-outcome measurements, $M^A_0$ or $M^A_1$ on Alice's side and $M^B_0$ and $M^B_1$ on Bob's side, with the choice of measurement being made uniformly at random, and where the choice at one wing is space-like separated from the registration of the outcome at the other wing.
 Denoting the binary variable determining the measurement choice at Alice's (Bob's) wing by $x$ ($y$), and the outcome of Alice's (Bob's) measurement by $a$ ($b$), the operational quantity of interest, the ``Bell quantity'' for CHSH, is defined as follows (where $a,b,x,y \in \{0,1\}$, and $\oplus$ is addition modulo 2)

 The maximum value that this quantity can take in a model satisfying local causality and the other assumptions of Bell's theorem is

 so that such models satisfy the CHSH inequality

-Meanwhile, the maximum quantum value is
+Meanwhile, the maximum quantum value is \cite{tsirelson1980quantum}

-Experimental tests have exhibited a violation of the CHSH inequality~\cite{aspect82} and various loopholes for escaping the conclusions have been sealed experimentally~\cite{weihs98,rowe01,erven14,hensen15,giustina15,shalm15}.
+Experimental tests have exhibited a violation of the CHSH inequality~\cite{aspect82} and various loopholes for escaping this conclusion have been sealed experimentally~\cite{weihs98,rowe01,erven14,hensen15,giustina15,shalm15}.
 These experiments provide a lower bound on the value of the Bell quantity, which violates the local bound.

 It has not been previously clear, however, how to derive an {\em upper} bound on the Bell quantity.
 Doing so is necessary if one hopes to experimentally rule out post-quantum correlations such as the Popescu-Rohrlich box~\cite{tsirelson1980quantum,popescu1994quantum}.
 We here demonstrate how to do so.

-The first fact to note is that in the context of a GPT, just like in quantum theory, if Alice and Bob share a correlated bipartite state, then by implementing a measurement on her system, Alice can steer Bob's system to an ensemble of GPT states.
-(The bipartite state may even be entangled; in a GPT, an entangled state on a composite system is one that cannot be written as a convex mixture of states that factorize on the vector spaces of the components ~\cite{barnum16}).
-The state that Bob's system is steered to depends on the measurement Alice chooses to perform and the outcome she receives.
-If Alice performs measurement $M_x^A$ and receives outcome $a$, we denote the GPT state that Bob's system is steered to by $\mathbf{s}_{a|x}^B$.